zxkmm/E-Ink_File_Transfer/README.md

-# An File Transfer App Modified for E-Ink Android Devices
+# A File Transfer App Modified for E-Ink Android Devices
 DOWNLOAD FROM HERE https://github.com/zxkmm/E-Ink_File_Transfer/releases
 最新版本下载https://github.com/zxkmm/E-Ink_File_Transfer/releases
 <br>This is a modified app based an closed sources app, and I'm not the author of that original app.
 Modifing apps by non profit purpose (assume you will delete it in 24 hrs) is legal in Chinese law.
 Please remember to refer to your local laws when using this app.
 And I an not responsible for any legal risks.</br>